 Note. aTo ensure contextual applicability pre-surgery, at discharge and during recovery, 14 of the 23 items have phase-specific wordings.
 Measurement structure and parameters of the scale are found to be consistent over time and reliable scores could be obtained and compared across time-points [28].

+Supplementary Table 3.
+Comparision of the sample to the national population of people undergoing colorectal cancer surgery in Sweden from November 2012 to June 2015